swisspost/gateleen/gateleen-delegate/README_delegate.md

 ```

 #### Payload transformation
-The payload transformation is made for each defined request and uses the _transform_ property.
-The content of the _transform_ property must be a valid json-to-json transformation
+The payload transformation is made for each defined request and uses the _transform_ or _transformWithMetadata_ property.
+The content of the this property must be a valid json-to-json transformation
 specification as documented in the [Jolt library](https://github.com/bazaarvoice/jolt)

 Example: